fs-webdev/fs-dialog/README.md

 ### Attributes

-* `open` - Both opens the dialog and denotes that it is open.
+* `opened` - Both opens the dialog and denotes that it is open.
 Remove attribute to close.
 * `type` - The type of dialog.
 Values can be `modal` or `modeless`.
 Defaults to `modal`.
 * `transition` - Transition to use when opening a modal dialog.
 Values can be `from-bottom`, `from-right`, or `center`.
 Defaults to `center`.

+### Properties

+* `opened` - Boolean that opens the dialog and denotes that it is open.
+Set to `false` to close.

 ### Classes